Drinking can be an enjoyable and harmless feature of student life.

 - Don't be pressurised into drinking or taking drugs.
-University isn't a 'one size fits all' experience; you don't have to do anything you don't want to do.
+University isn't a 'one size fits all' experience; you don't have to do anything you don't want to do - know your own limits.
 If others do not respect your wishes, seek help.

 - Be aware that many of our students come from cultures where alcohol is not consumed.
 Respect other religions and cultures.